How can organic social media boost your marketing efforts?

 If growing engagement is the priority, it is important to consider just what you will post, how people might interact and how you can turn interest into leads.

-What are the platforms you should use?
+What platforms should you use?

 Firstly, the question of just what you post will depend on the platform you use.
 Your choice of social media platforms should be informed by a range of factors, such as the buyer persona of your target market, as some demographic groups will tend to be the most common users of certain kinds of social media; examples include the disproportionately young, female usage of Instagram, while LinkedIn is the obvious go-to site for professionals.